Regina Alcindor: Work in constituency

-One of Alcindor’s main concerns is finding proper accommodation for vulnerable groups.
+One of Esparon's main concerns is finding proper accommodation for vulnerable groups.
 She is confident that her negotiations with the Ministry of Land and Habitat will bear fruit.

 Both female and male focus groups of the opposition party agreed- as one member of the group put it- “We admire her courage and her commitment.
 Women in our party are doing a fantastic job and we must give them all the support possible.
 They are working long hours for us.
 Having a gender lens is of utmost important in places like hospitals, schools or even in building a house.”

-But Alcindor has had a tough time in other quarters, including bruising brushes with the media:
+But Esparon has had a tough time in other quarters, including bruising brushes with the media:

 The media reported what my opponents said without verification.
 My private life, the loan on my house, my work at the church and my social work not only became public but they poured scorn on me.
 My opponents used the most powerful tool, the media to downgrade me.
 Nobody was spared in my family.
 I was humiliated in political meetings, in the newspapers and in tracks that were distributed all over the place.
 I was accused of not paying the loan on my house.
 I was accused of bringing politics to my church and to the school where my children go.
 One day I was horrified to find the four tyres of my car slashed.
 My opponents even said that I was uneducated and they called me ‘bal sarbon’ ‘marsoin’ (sack of coal, black dolphin).
 The lies were so grotesque that I preferred not to reply.
 I am a very religious person.
 I believe in God and my prayers are helping me to surmount all my problems.

 Asked why she opted for opposition politics, she notes that for 25 years, one party has governed Seychelles: first under one party rule, now under a multiparty democracy.
 Either way, she says, “its time for a change.”